Below are photos of two historical figures:

 Fast-forward three years.
 In 1883 J. J. Byrne’s widow Lily did indeed “form another earthly tie” when she married our third connection: Max Elser.
 Max Elser was ubiquitous in early Fort Worth.
 He opened the town’s first telegraph company in 1874 and sent the town’s first telegraph.

 Max Elser owned a bookstore.
-He was city treasurer, an alderman, a director of City National Bank and Fort Worth & Denver City Railway.
+He was city treasurer, an alderman, a director of City National Bank and Fort Worth & Denver City railroad.
 He also mined for coal and drilled for oil in central west Texas.

 Max Elser’s store was one of the few places where you could buy a piano or organ in the nineteenth century.